 Do's and Do Not's You don't need to wake up every hour.
 Don't play sports or exercise!
-It is OK to: There is NO need to: Do NOT To take acetaminophen the next day Use ice pack on head + neck for comfort Stay in bed Wake up every hour Take Ibuprofen and aspirin Use a computer/Ipad/TV/cell phone Go to sleep wake up every flour Drive while you have symptoms Rest Participate in sports / high-risk activities
+It is OK to: There is NO need to: Do NOT To take acetaminophen the next day Use ice pack on head + neck for comfort Stay in bed Wake up every hour Take Ibuprofen and aspirin Use a computer/Ipad/TV/cell phone Go to sleep Rest Drive while you have symptoms Participate in sports / high-risk activities